-- Be unconditionally admitted to LSUA and have declared Nursing as major (see pages 25-28 of the catalog for admission procedures). - 2.
+- Be unconditionally admitted to LSUA and have declared Nursing as major (see pages 22-26 of the catalog for admission procedures). - 2.
 Be enrolled in courses at LSUA during the semester of application. - 3.
 Have attained a grade of "C" or higher in each of the required prerequisite courses. - a.
-Required prerequisites for generic ASN students are as follows:
+Required prerequisites for generic ASN and LPN to ASN students are as follows: